wnzid/PowerBI-Dashboard/README.md

 └── templates/        # Jinja2 HTML templates
 ```

+## What's New (Modified Version by Md Nahidul Islam)

+The following improvements have been made to enhance the functionality, maintainability, and security of the original project:

+#### Backend & Security Enhancements
+- Introduced `db.py` and `init_db.py` for better database separation and initialization
+- Replaced static login with secure password hashing using `werkzeug.security`
+- Added dynamic user authentication and role-based routing (manager vs stakeholder)

+#### Utility Scripts & Maintenance
+- Added `view-users.py` to help inspect and debug registered users in the database
+- Cleaned up backend folder structure and removed redundant or unused files

+#### Documentation & Licensing
+- Created this detailed `README.md` with step-by-step setup instructions
+- Added an MIT License to comply with open-source distribution and ensure proper attribution

+These changes aim to make the application more production-ready and accessible for further development or academic use.

+---

 ## Acknowledgements

 This project is based on [PowerBI-Dashboard](https://github.com/nafisanafu15/PowerBI-Dashboard) by Nafisa Anjum Ahmed and is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 Significant modifications and improvements have been made by **wnzid**.